 mgt_dev eth0 |

-NOTE: Entering 'config' creates a port configuration file called lanforge_eth_1 for resource 1 or lanforge_eth_2 for resource 2, etc., which is saved in the /home/lanforge directory.
 All clustered resources will now be displayed on the Status page of the LANforge-GUI and will be listed in the Port Mgr tab.

 After running the lfconfig script, you should have a box that is functionally similar to the LF1000 Series units.
-Now, go to the Hardware Installation Guide and procede to install your new box into the LANforge system.
+Now, go to the Hardware Installation Guide and proceed to install your new box into the LANforge system.

 To start the LANforge servers, use the serverctl.bash script as root: